When managing the preventive maintenance program for your corporate headquarters, have you included metal, stone and wood restoration on the list?

 But if you want your stone surfaces to stand the test of time, it’s important to give them the regular TLC they need.

 Just 2 years after installation, the limestone walls at RGA Global Headquarters in Chesterfield, Missouri, were already showing mold, dark streaks, and other tell-tale signs of damage.

-To restore the building’s 25,000 square foot exterior and keep it in good condition, RGA tapped Mid America Metals to clean and seal the limestone using a 4-step process:
+To restore the building’s 25,000 square foot exterior and keep it in good condition, RGA tapped Mid America Specialty Services to clean and seal the limestone using a 4-step process:

 - Mask off the surrounding area so no unintended surfaces would be affected.